l33tkimgames/ObsidianVault_GameDev/Unity Dev Tools Plugins.md

 	* Other
 ```
 - Runtime Editor
+- DevTool (another runtime editor)
+ * it supposedly analyzed code for me
 - Smart Library - Asset Manager
 - Editor Console Pro: A more robust `Debug.Console()` logs
 - UI Preview for Prefabs and Canvases